-- The grant funds returned by the student are applied to the following sources, in order, up to the total amount disbursed from that grant program, after subtracting the amount the school will return. - 1.
+- a.
+The school must return the unearned aid for which it is responsible by repaying funds to the following sources, in order, up to the total net amount disbursed from each source. - 1.
 Pell Grant - 2.
 Federal Supplemental Education Opportunity Grant - 3.
 Iraq Afghanistan Service Grant